← All posts

 There are several ways of going about it, but at the heart of it all is the fact that you can access an existing Elixir deployment via a REPL and update any existing code without restarting anything.
 The only question is how and when to trigger this process and I just release a tiny Elixir package habanero, which has some answers to these questions.

-It exposes an HTTP endpoing in your app, which accepts your updated code and brutally replaces the existing, running code with this new version.
+It exposes an HTTP endpoint in your app, which accepts your updated code and brutally replaces the existing, running code with this new version.
 I say “brutally”, because if you’re updating e.g. a GenServer and change how state is handled, you will probably get a crash.
 Hence YOLO, don’t do this to apps, where you care about reliability.

 The code update is triggered by a watcher you’re running locally: any time you save a new version of your code, habanero will send that updated code in a request to your server and the new code will be deployed.